vertica/VerticaPy/docs/source/examples_learn_pokemon.rst

 Machine Learning
 -----------------

-Some really important features are categorical.
-Random forest can handle them.
+Some really important features are categorical. ``Random Forest`` can handle them.
 Besides, we need trees deep enough to compare all the different types.

 .. code-block:: python